kaixxx/noScribe/README_tmp.md

 (The transcript is from [this interview](https://www.youtube.com/watch?v=vOwajAbvPzQ&t=2018s) which I did in May 2022 with the Russian sociologist Natalia Savelyeva.)

 ## Limitations
-- Since noScribe aims at the highest quality, a one hour interview can take up to three hours to transcribe.
+- Beware that a one hour interview can take up to three hours to transcribe, depending on your machine.
-- The download is quite large (several gigabytes) because it includes AI models.
+- The download is quite large (several gigabytes) because of the includes AI models.
-- Poor audio quality - especially background noise - will lead to poor transcription results.
+- Poor audio and background noise will lead to poor transcription results.
 - No automatic transcription is perfect, there will always be some manual revision necessary.
 Use the [included Editor](#noscribeedit) to check your transcripts thouroughly.
 (See also ["Factors Influencing the Quality"](#factors-influencing-the-quality-of-the-transcription) and ["Known Issues"](#known-issues) below.)
 - If you want to know more and can understand German, Rebecca Schmidt from the University of Paderborn wrote a nice [review of noScribe,](https://sozmethode.hypotheses.org/2315) also discussing its limitations.
 Also the German [computer magazine c't recommended noScribe in a recent review](https://www.heise.de/select/ct/2025/2/2433207582191637980).